Frequently asked questions (FAQs)

 • Yes, the Reports section allows all teachers and school users to view results at a class level.

-Can you analyze a school/class report by topic?
+Can I analyse a school/class report by topic?

 • Yes, you can drill down to unit and topic level for individuals or classes.